sicilian food: cheap, easy and delicious

 That eternal traveler's dilemma: where to eat?
 The best way is to ask a local.
 Or you can rely on a tourist guide.

 The general advice is to avoid the most centrally located tourist restaurants.
-A short walk from the main square to the side streets will give you better food.
-And prices.
+A short walk from the main square to the side streets will give you better food - and prices.

 Couscous and seafood in western SicilyCouscous and seafood in western Sicily.